 - Different recording options to optimize battery life

 - Easy and quick way to open the live stream: especially for video doorbells, but also for indoor security cameras it’s important that you can access live stream in seconds

 The days of 720p resolution are long gone and, as a matter of fact, that resolution was pretty low quality, which is the reason why CNET in 2015 was putting forward video quality among the most important features, promoting 1080p cameras.

-Six years has gone by and almost every camera in 2021 has a Full HD 1080p resolution.
-Which is more than enough not to have that typical reaction when you watch a recorded footage: “why is security cameras’ footage so bad?”
+Six years have gone by and almost every camera in 2021 has a Full HD 1080p resolution.
+Which is more than enough not to have that typical reaction when you watch recorded footage: “why is security cameras’ footage so bad?”

-Still, the hype among consumers for technology advancement has brought many manufacturers to design cameras with 2K and 4K resolution.
-Which is great if your goal is to use the camera also as a way to capture family moments for later watch.
+Still, the hype among consumers for technological advancement has brought many manufacturers to design cameras with 2K and 4K resolutions.
+This is great if your goal is to use the camera also as a way to capture family moments for later watch.

-There’s nothing wrong in getting a camera with 4K resolution, it’s just that for the time being, 1080p resolution is going to save you some money, without letting you down for what concerns security.
+There’s nothing wrong with getting a camera with 4K resolution, it’s just that for the time being, 1080p resolution is going to save you some money, without letting you down which concerns security.

 Resolution limit in HomeKit Secure Video

 1080p resolution is also the resolution limit currently adopted by Apple’s HomeKit Secure Video.
-A platform that allows users to use many different cameras inside the HomeKit smart home environment without having to go through native apps.
+A platform that allows users to use many different cameras inside the HomeKit smart home environment without going through native apps.